Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Results

 \endgroup In the angular momentum flux we find \begingroup \allowdisplaybreaks

-\endgroup We see that the odd-power in $a$ terms appear at $\mathcal{L}_{2n+3/2}^{S(2n+1)}$ and $\mathcal{J}_{2n+3/2}^{S(2n+1)}$, while the even power in $a$ terms appear at $\mathcal{L}_{2n}^{S(2n)}$ and $\mathcal{J}_{2n}^{S(2n)}$.
+\endgroup We see that the odd-power in $a$ terms appear in half-PN-order terms, $\mathcal{A}_{2n+3/2}^{S(2n+1)}$ and $\mathcal{C}_{2n+3/2}^{S(2n+1)}$, while the even power in $a$ terms appear in integer-PN-order terms, $\mathcal{A}_{2n}^{S(2n)}$ and $\mathcal{C}_{2n}^{S(2n)}$.
+The power in $a$ is correlated with the polynomial order in $x$.
 This simple polynomial in $x$ structure in the leading-spin terms leads to the question of whether they comprise a set of sequences of functions that might allow the prediction of all leading-spin terms in the gravitational flux.
-Such sequences of functions, if they exist, would be akin to leading-logarithm terms present in the gravitational fluxes from eccentric orbits \cite{JohnMcDaShahWhit15,MunnEvan19a}.
+Such sequences of functions, if they exist, would be akin to leading-logarithm terms and similar sequences present in the gravitational fluxes from eccentric orbits \cite{JohnMcDaShahWhit15,MunnEvan19a,MunnEvan20a}.

 At the moment, extracting sequences directly from such few flux components does not seem possible.
-Either a higher-order PN expansion is needed or a method analogous to \cite{MunnEvan19a} is required to verify if there are leading-spin term sequences in the gravitational fluxes.
+To uncover whether there exist analytic sequences for the leading-spin terms in the gravitational fluxes, we may need either a higher-order PN-expansion extrapolation of the results in this paper or a method analogous to \cite{MunnEvan19a,MunnEvan20a}, where low-order full PN theory provides information on the source multipole moment dependence of the first terms and hints as to how to extrapolate to all PN orders.